All of the things that Google won't tell you about hair thinning.

 -Melatonin and Hair Loss:

 Newer studies have been emerging that are showing melatonin to have a positive effect on hair growth.
 To be clear, this is not me saying you should take a bunch of melatonin to make your hair grow.
 Augmenting your endocrine system is the last resort here.
-Having good sleep hygiene and listening to the circadian rhythms of your body will encourage your body to make healthy amounts of the hormone.
+Having good sleep hygiene and listening to the circadian rhythms of your body will encourage your it to make healthy amounts of the hormone.

 Blood Flow, Inflammation, and Hair Thinning: